Your cart is currently empty!

 The episode of the Slaughter of the Innocents inspired several laments for Rachel, while laments by the Virgin Mary beneath the cross—known as Marienklagen in German sources—became even more widespread, especially in Italian and German traditions.
 Although both types are related to a broader repertoire of non-liturgical laments (planctus), Marian laments often held a place in the liturgy, typically sung after the Reproaches during the Adoration of the Cross on Good Friday.

 Ordo virtutum, (The Virtues, ca. 1151), is a sacred music drama with eighty-two songs by Hildegard of Bingen (1098-1179).
 This allegorical play features characters such as the Prophets, the Virtues, the Happy Soul, the Unhappy Soul, and the Penitent Soul, with the Virtues leading the fallen soul back to the faithful.
 All parts are sung in plainchant except the Devil, who speaks—symbolizing his separation from God.
-“O nos peregrine sumus” (“O, we are strangers” – track 16) is a poignant choral chant in Ordo virtutum that marks a significant moment early in the drama.
+“O nos peregrine sumus” (“O, we are strangers” no. 4 – track 20) is a poignant choral chant in Ordo virtutum that marks a significant moment early in the drama.
 It is the fourth chant in the work’s sequence and is generally sung by the Virtues as a group, expressing the lament of souls exiled from their heavenly home and struggling with the trials of earthly existence.
 The Latin lyrics, O nos peregrine sumus.
 Quid fecimus, ad peccata deviantes?
 Filie regis esse debuimus, sed in umbram peccatorum cecidimus.
 O vivens sol, porta nos in humeris tuis, translate to: “O, we are strangers.
 What have we done, straying into sin?
 We should have been daughters of the king, but we have fallen into the shadow of sins.
 O living sun, carry us on your shoulders.”
 This passage captures the sorrow and longing of the Virtues (and, by extension, all souls) for redemption and return to divine grace.

-Conductus, versus, cantio
+Conductus, versus, cantio, Rorate

 Numerous 12th- and early 13th-century manuscripts preserve Latin songs—variously labeled conductus or versus—that display remarkable variety and inventiveness in their strophic and refrain forms, usually set in accentual, rhymed verse.
 These sources fall into two main categories.
 The first includes song collections with little explicit indication of liturgical function.
 The second category consists of sources tied to special festal liturgies of the Christmas season, especially the Feast of Fools on New Year’s Day and the Feast of the Circumcision.
 Examples include the New Year’s Day Office of Sens, the New Year’s Day Office of Beauvais, the Epiphany Office of Laon, and the St James Office of Santiago de Compostela.